Calvin-Data-Science/cs375-376-public/content/project/_index.md

 The [choosing-a-project](/project/proj-choice) page has some suggestions for project types.

-### Rubric (To Be Updated)
+### Rubric

 {{% details summary="Rubric" %}}
-*This rubric was from last year, we may adjust it for this year.*

 This rubric is a rough guide; adjustments may be made based on the specifics of your project.
 The [choosing-a-project](/project/proj-choice) page has some details about evaluation of different types of projects.

-- 20pt: **Concepts: Used fundamental ML concepts**

-    The project dug below the surface in some way to connect to fundamental ML concepts.
-(This is about conceptual understanding, not implementation, although those are related.)
+## Project Rubric

+Since different projects will have different emphases, projects wil lbe graded holistically based on their contribution to your portfolio:

+- A = I could write you a recommendation letter based on this work
+- B = you should definitely include this in your portfolio
+- C = you could include this in your portfolio, but not if you have better work
+- D = you should probably not include this in your portfolio

+Here are some ways that projects can demonstrate these levels of quality.
+The strongest projects will demonstrate several of these.

-    The report might demonstrate this by a *substantive* discussion of:
+- **Connecting to fundamental ML concepts**.
+You can dig below the surface in some way.
+For example, your report might include a *substantive* discussion of:

     - why a model (or hyperparameter of some model) was chosen by discussing how the model aligns with the task
     - analyzing what kinds of errors the model makes and why that might or might not make sense in light of the architecture
     - how a choice of loss function, training data, evaluation approach, etc. impacts the outcome
     - how a model type that was not covered in detail in class actually works (ideally with some specific examples)

-- 20pt: **Implementation and/or Experimentation**

-    The project implemented a method not discussed in class, experimented systematically with some existing method, or otherwise did good applied work.

-    In many projects, this will be addressed by a thorough *evaluation* of the proposed approach.
-Evaluations should be both quantitative (numbers) and qualitative (discussing specific examples).
-A *comparison* between two or three interestingly different approaches is probably good.

-- 5pt: **Communication: project goal clear?**

-    The report and presentation clearly state the project goal and *connect* it with the technical details of the approach and metrics.
-Then, the discussion of the results should *connect back* to the goal. (e.g., suppose you got some loss number; does that mean your model succeeded at its goal?)
+- **Evaluation**, both quantitative and qualitative.
+Don't just say it works, measure it.
+For example, you might:

+    - compare the performance of two or three different approaches to a task (e.g., simple baseline method you implemented, state-of-the-art method that someone else implemented, and simple tweak to the baseline method that improves it a little)
+    - quantitative (numbers that measure performance) and qualitative (specific examples of what the model does well or poorly)
+    - robustness analyses

+- **Real-World Connections**:

+  - Why is this project interesting?
+What is the real-world problem that it addresses?
+  - What choices are you making *because of the real-world problem*?
+  - Connect your results about system performance to the real-world problem.
+  - Are there any decisions that you might make differently because of ethical considerations?
+Be specific!

-- 10pt: **Communication: Decisions and Rationale**
+- **Communication: Decisions and Rationale**

     Explains what decisions were made during the project why they were made, and possible alternatives.